NexStar Resource Site

 Matthias Bopp

-The original GPS board is found inside the base.
+The GPS board for the older NexStar GPS telescopes is found inside the base.
 Using a 3.5mm or 9/64 inch hex wrench, completely loosen the five screws securing the plastic base cover - the cover with the Aux, Auto Guide, and PC ports.
 It is not necessary to remove the screws as we will only be lifting the cover, not completely removing it.
 If you do remove the screws, note that the one in the back is shorter than the rest.

 Carefully lift the base cover.
 Wires run from the cover to the base and only allow the cover to be raised about 2 inches (5cm).
 Put a rolled-up sock in both gaps between the cover and each fork arm to hold it in place.
 The GPS board is on the side opposite the panel with all the connector ports.
 The front board shown here is the GPS board.
 It is held in place by the two cross-tip screws in the corners.
 As you remove these screws and pull the board free, note the connectors on the back side of the board as well as the antenna cable.
 Be sure not to drop the screws into the base.

 The battery is held in a clip and is easily replaced.
-The battery is a Panasonic ML621 and is available at http://www.digikey.com for about $2.
+The battery is probably a Panasonic ML621 - the one without the solder pins - and is available at http://www.digikey.com for about $2.
+Some of the oldest GPS modules used an ML616 which is no longer available; substitute an ML614.

 When reassembling, be sure the pins on the connectors are well seated and that all cables are routed so that the scope will rotate 360 degrees without snagging anything.